stac-utils/pystac-client/docs/usage.rst

     MYD11A1.A2019002.h12v04.006.2019003174703
     MYD11A1.A2019001.h12v04.006.2019002165238

-The :meth:`~pystac_client.ItemSearch.get_items` and related methods handle retrieval of successive pages of results by finding links with a ``"rel"`` type of ``"next"`` and parsing them to construct the next request.
+The :meth:`~pystac_client.ItemSearch.items` and related methods handle retrieval of successive pages of results by finding links with a ``"rel"`` type of ``"next"`` and parsing them to construct the next request.
 The default